 Patients enrolled in EXPLORER received a starting dose of AYVAKIT ranging from 30 mg to 400 mg orally once daily.
-In PATHFINDER, patients were enrolled at a starting dose of 200 mg orally once daily1
+In PATHFINDER, patients were enrolled at the recommended starting dose of 200 mg orally once daily1†

 *ORR per modified IWG-MRT-ECNM is defined as patients who achieved a CR, CRh, or PR.

 †The recommended dosage for patients with Advanced SM is 200 mg orally once daily per the US Prescribing Information.